Shaigoldbourt22/DbProject/README.md

 ## Overview

 This project involves the creation of a movie-centered database management system (DBMS) using MySQL and Python.
 The system fetches data from The Movie Database (TMDB) API and stores it in a well-structured MySQL database.
 Additionally, the project includes five distinct database queries to analyze the stored data, focusing on specific aspects of the movie industry.
-While the project emphasizes backend development, a frontend design is documented to illustrate the intended application interface.

 ## Features